verekia/blitz-app-steps/README.md

 Following a step-by-step guide is more work than cloning a boilerplate but:

 - You understand what's included better, because you add things as you go.
-- It is better-suited for Blitz, which uses CLI commands such as Prisma migrations or model scaffoldings.
+- It is better-suited for Blitz, which uses CLI commands such as Prisma migrations or model scaffolding.
 - It is more flexible, since you can directly adapt commands to your project's needs.
 - It is more future-proof.
 If libraries have breaking changes, the steps might still work fine.